 Six decades of caring

-In 2012, Nordstrom and its employees pledged more than $9.33 million to local United Way campaigns across the country.
+In 2013, Nordstrom and its employees gave more than $7.6 million to local United Way chapters across the country.

 Day of Caring